readyready15728/sms-spam/README.md

 several thousand SMS text messages labeled as either "spam", which we all know the meaning of and "ham", which is another way of saying "not spam".
 Naturally I am attempting classification using supervised learning here.
-Because the original dataset is only about ~13% spam, I used over and under sampling to produce a nearly perfectly balanced dataset, `sms-balanced.csv`, which is what `learn.R` uses upon running.
+Because the original dataset is only ~13% spam, I used over and under sampling to produce a nearly perfectly balanced dataset, `sms-balanced.csv`, which is what `learn.R` uses upon running.

 The effort marked my first use of the [tidymodels](https://www.tidymodels.org)